openhab/openhab-docs/_addons_bindings/zwave/doc/ge/smartdoorsensor_0_0.md

 You may wish to reset all of your Hinge Pin Smart Door Sensor's settings to their factory defaults.
 To do this, press the program button 10 times within 6 seconds.
 If your Door Sensor has been successfully reset, its LED light will blink for 3 seconds.
 This should only be used in the event your network’s primary controller is missing or otherwise inoperable.

 ### Wakeup Information

+The 32563 does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.

+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 1. Press and hold the Z-wave Button for 6 seconds.
 It will be wake up and send “Wake Up Notification CC “ to HUB.
 2. It will sleep after timeout for 10 seconds, or sleep right away when received the “Wake Up No More Information CC”.